 Istanbul Events in May

-- Open Door Architecture Festival – This annual festival held in early May opens up usually closed doors, allowing visitors to see inside some of Istanbul’s architecturally and historically important buildings, like the impressive Ortakoy Mosque, set along the Bosphorus, and the remarkable Misir apartments.
+- Open Door Festival (changeable, late May) – Allows everyone to see inside some of Istanbul’s most architecturally glorious and historically important buildings, such as the Ortaköy Mosque and Misir Apartment.

 Istanbul Events in June